huyouare/SWE-harness/README.md

 ### Installation on EC2 (Ubuntu)

 Use instance `t3a.2xlarge`.
-Make sure it's x86 and not arm/amd.
+Make sure it's x86 or amd64 and not arm64 (most new instances are now ARM-based).

-Install Docker:
+Install Docker:f

 ```bash
 sudo apt install docker.io